Coarse Personalization: Surplus analysis

-Our empirical findings corroborate the non-monotonic relationship of personalization and consumer surplus in \citet{Dube2017}.
-We further see that from Figure \ref{fig:Welfare-decomposition-bootstrap} and Table \ref{tab:Welfare-decomposition-treatments}, the gain in consumer surplus for being assigned a suboptimal treatment generally dwarfs the loss of producer surplus.
-As a result, we see that total surplus increases with coarser targeting.
-These findings lie opposite to the the theoretical equilibrium results in \citet{Bergemann2011}, which finds that total surplus increases as advertisers are better able to personalize and meet the needs of the consumers.
-Even though our surplus calculation uses an simplified model of the consumer valuation of promotions, we still see that the results from better personalization can be non-monotonic and will depend on the consumers' valuations.
-Future research should utilize panel data for a more rigorous surplus calculation to flesh out the non-monotonic relationship between personalization and consumer surplus as well as examine the long-term effect of personalized promotions on societal surplus.
+Our empirical findings corroborate the nonmonotonic relationship between the level personalization and consumer surplus in \citet{Dube2017}.
+We further see that from Figure \ref{fig:Welfare-decomposition-bootstrap} and Table \ref{tab:Welfare-decomposition-treatments}, the consumer surplus gain when assigned a suboptimal treatment dwarfs the loss in producer surplus.
+As a result, we see that total surplus is higher with coarser targeting.
+These findings differ from the theoretical equilibrium results in \citet{Bergemann2011}, which finds that total surplus increases as advertisers are better able to personalize and meet the needs of the consumers.
+Even though our surplus calculation uses a simplified model of the consumer valuation, our results still recover a complicated nonmonotonic relationship between consumer surplus and the level of personalization.
+Future research should utilize panel data for a more rigorous surplus calculation as well as examine the long-term effect of personalized promotions on societal surplus.

-Lastly, our surplus formulation offers a convenient rule to choose the number of unique treatments to offer from a societal perspective.
-From Figure \ref{fig:Welfare-decomposition-bootstrap} we see that offering three unique treatments maximizes the total societal surplus while allowing the firm to recover $99\%$ of fully granular profits.
-Since the change in total surplus is positive, more deadweight loss is generated in the fully granular case than when coarse personalizing by offering only three unique treatments.
-Thus, in preempting possible fairness or antitrust concerns, the firm may be inclined to offer only three unique treatments and leave $1\%$ of the fully granular profits left on the table.
+Lastly, our surplus framework offers a convenient rule for choosing the number of segments from a societal perspective.
+From Figure \ref{fig:Welfare-decomposition-bootstrap} we see that offering three segments maximizes the total societal surplus while allowing the firm to recover $99\%$ of full personalization profits.
+Thus, the firm may be inclined to offer only three unique treatments and leave $1\%$ of the full personalization profits on the table.